styled-components/jest-styled-components/README.md

 ## Theming

-In some scenario, testing components that depend on a theme can be [tricky](https://github.com/styled-components/jest-styled-components/issues/61), especially when using Enzyme's shallow rendering.
+In some scenarios, testing components that depend on a theme can be [tricky](https://github.com/styled-components/jest-styled-components/issues/61), especially when using Enzyme's shallow rendering.

 For example: